Jean-Toussaint Arrighi de Casanova: Early life and Revolutionary Wars

 Born in Corsica at Corte, Arrighi became a student of the military school of Rebais in 1787 and then a student of the university of Pisa, before returning to Corsica in 1796.
 Being the husband of one of Napoleon Bonaparte's cousins, Arrighi became a lieutenant in the Army of Italy and was directly attached to Bonaparte.
 He then became secretary of the French legation in Rome while Joseph Bonaparte was the local French ambassador.
-Returning to military life, he joined Bonaparte for the Egyptian campaign, was wounded at Salieh and also took part in the sieges of Jaffa and Acre and was promoted to captain.
+Returning to military life, he joined Bonaparte for the Egyptian campaign, was wounded at Salahieh, modern day El Salheya bordering the Sinai Desert and also took part in the sieges of Jaffa and Acre and was promoted to captain.
 During the siege of Acre, a bullet clipped Bonaparte's hat and went on to strike Arrighi in the throat, cutting an artery.
 Surgeon Dominique Jean Larrey believed the wound to be fatal.
 Nevertheless, the surgeon ministered to the wounded officer and saved his life.
 Arrighi returned to France just in time for the 1800 Italian campaign and fought in the Battle of Marengo.